enquiries@onlineprobate.co.uk

 The 10% Rule: An Even Bigger Tax Break

-In addition to the basic inheritance tax exemption for charitable gifts, there’s another crucial point that not many people know about.
-If you leave at least 10% of your net estate (the part of your estate over the nil-rate band) to charity, the tax rate on the remainder of your estate drops from 40% to 36%.
+In addition to the basic inheritance tax exemption for charitable gifts, there’s another crucial point.
+And not that many people know about.
+Leaving 10% of your net estate (the part of your estate over the nil-rate band) to charity, the tax rate on the remainder of your estate drops from 40% to 36%.

-The Gov.uk website has a handy calculator for working out the amount you’ll need to donate to reduce the tax rate from 40% to 36%.
+The Gov.uk website has a handy calculator.
+Us it for working out the amount you’ll need to donate to reduce the tax rate from 40% to 36%.

 This is where I’ve seen clients really make a difference.
-For example, a client of mine, Valerie, had an estate worth £1 million (property and assets combined).
+For example, a client of mine had an estate worth £1 million (property and assets combined).
 She was initially planning to leave £50,000 to her favourite charity.
-After we crunched the numbers, I explained that if she increased her donation to £67,500—10% of her net estate—she would reduce the inheritance tax on the remainder from 40% to 36%.
-By doing so, Valerie not only gets to give more to charity, but is also able to reduce her tax bill by an additional £13,500, leaving more to her family.
+After we crunched the numbers, I explained that if she increased her donation to £67,500 (10% of her net estate) she would reduce the inheritance tax on the remainder from 40% to 36%.
+By doing this, my client was able to give more to charity.
+More importantly, she was able to reduce her tax bill by an additional £13,500, leaving more to her family.

 How Do You Leave Money to Charity in Your Will?